eReserve for staff

 Aside from this, eReserve has many benefits: students have one way to get their readings for all their papers, staff can see which readings are accessed by students (and how often), those who find copyright confusing are better supported and the University can see what educational resources are being used.

-Guide to using eReserve (15 min. video)
+Quick Guide: eReserve video walkthrough (15 min. video)

 Spending 15 minutes watching this will save you a lot of time!
 Or you can always come along to a training session.